Move Mundane to Make Magic

 Beat together 125g softened butter; add 1 deseeded and finely chopped red chilli and a handful of chopped fresh coriander or basil.

 Shake off the excess water from the corn and put each onto a sheet of tin foil, shiny side out.
 Rub the butter mixture onto each corn until well smothered.
 Wrap tightly in the foil.
-Place on the fire over a low to medium heat for 25-30 minutes, turning occasionally.
+Place over the fire at low to medium heat for 25-30 minutes, turning occasionally.
 Open carefully, making sure you don’t lose any of the flavoured butter.

-You may bake the cobs on a baking tray (still wrapped and buttered) in a pre-heated oven of 180°C for the required time.
+You may bake the cobs on a baking tray (still wrapped and buttered) in a preheated oven at 180°C for the required time.

-I picked the last of the faded Hydrangeas, set the longtable which was laden with the freshest produce, delicious dishes and the best company money could buy.
-We fiddled in the kitchen preparing our dishes, served long glasses of Rose Geranium Gin slings, laughed until our eyes teared up.
-We tried but failed at solving the worlds’ problems, but, we realised once again that friendships, laughter and love does change everything.
-And so it's another fabulous day in Africa, we are truly blessed.
+I picked the last of the faded Hydrangeas and set the long table with the freshest produce, delicious dishes, and the best company money could buy.
+We fiddled in the kitchen, preparing our dishes, served long glasses of Rose Geranium Gin Slings, and laughed until our eyes teared up.
+We tried, but failed, to solve the world’s problems, and we realized once again that friendships, laughter, and love do change everything.
+And so it's another fabulous day in Africa; we are truly blessed.

 My reading list ticked: